gargi510/driver-churn-prediction-azureml-pipeline/README.md

 ## 6. Explainability & Deployment

 - Model explainability is enabled using Azure Responsible AI, facilitating interpretation and trust.
-- The model is deployed as a real-time serverless inference endpoint with ONNX support for fast scoring.
-- A Conda environment (`conda_env.yml`) is provided to ensure reproducibility.
-- Deployment artifacts include `model.pkl`, `scoring_file.py`, and the MLTable dataset CSV.
+- The model pipeline and artifacts are fully prepared for deployment, including a Conda environment (`conda_env.yml`), `model.pkl`, and scoring script.
+- While I have not deployed the model yet to avoid incurring additional costs, it is ready for seamless deployment on Azure ML real-time endpoints as needed.

 ---

 ## 7. Compute and Infrastructure

 - Training was performed on Azure Machine Learning Compute Cluster, providing scalable managed VMs.
-- Real-time inference is hosted on a serverless endpoint, allowing automatic scaling and minimal infrastructure management.
+- The design supports deployment on serverless real-time endpoints, enabling automatic scaling and minimal infrastructure management.

 ---